codeholt/overholt-cody-resume/index_2027.md

 - Analyzed and transformed government economic markers to identify inflation trends in the construction industry
 - Collaborated with diverse team to build ETL pipelines for use with machine learning application
-- Developed front end Application for client
+- Developed front end application for client

 `May 2022 - July 2022`
 __Mobile App Developer__, Rexburg, ID